cgdilley/TapTimer/README.md

 Once having downloaded this file onto your Android device, launch the file to install the app.

+The app is designed to run on all devices 4.1 (Jelly Bean) and greater.

 ## Placing the Widgets

 The widget for this app will be found in your widget menu (which is usually found alongside your app menu), labelled *TapTimer*.
 Drag the widget onto your homescreen to place the widget.
 Any number of widgets may be placed in this manner.

 Placing a widget will open the configuration screen.
 See instructions below for using this screen.
 This same screen may also be opened by launching the app itself, found in your app menu.
 Settings for widgets may be modified at any time.
 Press confirm in the screen to confirm the placement of the widget, or press cancel to cancel it's placement.

 *Users may find it useful to keep the app's launch icon near the widgets on their homescreen to allow for quick editing.*